iebele/semantic-schema/README.md

 # laravel-semantic-schema
-Laravel/Lumen models for schema.org types and properties
+Laravel/Lumen package for schema.org types and properties

 *Please not this package is under construction.
 It doesn't work yet*